 2. Pressure Point for Insomnia

-Acupressure is another option for the treatment of insomnia.
+Acupressure is another option to treat insomnia.
 It is a procedure that can be done by yourself or another person.
 It uses physical touch to stimulate pressure points on various parts of your body to alleviate different physical and mental issues.

 There are various points on the body that will assist with insomnia, and here are three of the best ones.